0xDarkSeidBull/mesa-testnet-node/README.md

 ## 🎉 **CONGRATULATIONS!**

-Your Mina Mesa Testnet Node is now successfully running!
+Your Mina Mesa Testnet Node is now successfully running in **BACKGROUND mode**!
 The node will take 15-30 minutes to fully sync.
 Once `Sync status: Synced` appears, you're ready to produce blocks!

 For any issues, check the Troubleshooting section above or run:
 ```bash